-It’s a new year and a time when many of us are reviewing financial and healthcare goals.
-In addition to identifying new targets for 2022, now is as good a time as ever to review the latest tips to managing your benefits.
-To help you get started, here are three must-have P&A FSA tools to consider using this year.
+Many of us are reviewing financial and healthcare goals during this time of year.
+In addition to identifying new targets for the year ahead, now is as good a time as ever to review the latest tips to managing your benefits.
+To help you get started, here are three must-have FSA tools to consider using this year.

 If you want quick answers about your FSA plan, like your account balance or status of claim, then downloading the app should be on your list of to-dos if you haven’t done so already.
 P&A’s mobile app is free and available in the App Store or Google Play.
 P&A’s mobile app is also the key to unlocking other helpful tools that are accessible inside the app, like EZ Scan and Mobile Upload.